nicolasduminil/Red-Hat-Fuse-7.1/README.md

 Country              France
 ```

-`customer-management:remove` command removes a customer from the database:
+customer-management:remove - command to remove a customer from the database:

 ```
 karaf@root()> customer-management:removeCustomer 1